jamert/jamert.github.io/_drafts/on-updatable-views.md

 After implementation, we should carefully think about what the hell we just did.
 Like any technique, it has its own application area and its own downsides.

+One unquestionable downside is that you need to write lots of SQL.
+Your SQL code is going to be non-trivial and consequently, you'll need to test it somehow.
+However, testing for SQL are not at the same level as popular turing-complete languages.
+Personally, I deal with it by testing my application against real database.
+It is not ideal solution, but it's good enough for me.

 One unquestionable bonus from this transformation is that it results in layer of nicely formatted domain objects directly in your database.
 You see exactly the same data as your application code.
-It helps when you need to correct something manually or to debug something.
+It helps when you need to correct data manually or to debug something.

-One unquestionable downside is that you need to write many lines of SQL.

 On serious side, though, this approach is handy when you find yourself making several database requests just to validate change in some object (for example, if your data must conform to some complex condition for which you need to fetch data from several tables).
-Because SQL is executed on database side you can save on network latency if your checks are executed here (but you may have problem to deliver error message to user, if something is actually wrong, it is something to think about).
+Because SQL is executed on database side you can save on network latency if your checks are executed here (but you may have problem to deliver error message to user in case something is actually wrong, just something to think about).
 You also have more leeway in changing underlying structure of database provided that you save 'nice' interface intact.

-On downsides sides though, your SQL going to be non-trivial and you probably need to test it somehow, but testing tools for SQL are not at the same level as popular turing-complete languages.

 ## Conclusion

 I advice you to try writing updatable views for your application and see for yourself if they are to your liking.
+SQL is not as unpleasant as you may think and you'll deepen your relationship with your database, which is a good thing.